yunhaom94/MergeSharp/MergeSharp/README.md

 // Create a new TP Set Message
 TPSetMsg<string> decodedMsg = new();

-// Decode the the TP Set Message decodedMsg.Decode(encodedMsg);
+// Decode the TP Set Message
+decodedMsg.Decode(encodedMsg);
 ```